 Mother Dairy

-Today, Mother Dairy manufactures, markets and sells a wide range of products under the umbrella name Mother Dairy Fruit & Vegetable Pvt Ltd, including ice cream, ghee, paneer, pickles, and many more goods.
-The company initially concentrated mostly on Delhi, NCR.
+Today, Mother Dairy manufactures, markets, and sells a wide range of products under the umbrella name Mother Dairy Fruit & Vegetable Pvt Ltd, including ice cream, ghee, paneer, pickles, and many more goods.
+The company initially concentrated mainly on Delhi, NCR.
 Later, it expanded its operations into further cities.

 Parag Milk Foods Ltd